-Meat and wheat were two essentials in early colonial days.
+Meat and wheat were two essentials to make the colonists self-sufficient.
 Initially, fresh meat was scarce.
-Some cattle arrived with the First Fleet but, during the King’s Birthday celebrations on 4 June 1788, the surviving seven cattle escaped from their yards at Cattle Point (where the Opera House now stands).
+Some cattle arrived with the First Fleet, but during the King’s Birthday celebrations on 4 June 1788, the surviving seven cattle escaped from their yards at Cattle Point (where the Opera House now stands).
 Fortunately, two bulls were among them and when they were rediscovered seven years later the herd had increased considerably in number.
 Ships also arrived with new stock and the number of cattle in the colony increased.

 The land around Sydney Harbour proved less than ideal for growing wheat and, in the early days of the colony, most of the flour was imported.
 Convicts’ diets were supplemented with ground cornmeal, regarded as inferior fare compared to wheat flour.

-As more agricultural land was opened up on the Parramatta and Hawkesbury Rivers, meat and wheat supplies were more readily available.
-The request to distil spirits from the surplus grain reflects the taste for strong spirits in the colony at a time when ‘rum’ became a form of currency.
+As more agricultural land was opened up on the Parramatta and Hunter Rivers, meat and wheat supplies were more readily available.
+The request to distill spirits from the surplus grain reflects the taste for strong spirits in the colony at a time when ‘rum’ became a form of currency.